eSky Mobile app

 Business data analysis

 The design process began with an in-depth analysis of data from the business and CEX team, utilizing tools like Tableau and Firebase to uncover key insights into user behavior.
-Additionally, I conducted a detailed audit of the previous designs to identify visual sins and accessibility issues.
+I also audited the existing designs to identify usability and accessibility issues.
 A comprehensive competitor analysis was also essential, as it helped to establish industry benchmarks and identify opportunities for differentiation.
-The findings were mapped in Miro and shared across the entire development team to align our approach.
+The findings were documented and shared with the wider team to align our approach.

 Homescreen with open bottom drawer